 - "You're way too thin-skinned!"

 If you are an abuser yourself, then get some help for yourself right now!
 I suggest you get counseling, or check out some of our products by selecting the link at the top of this page.
 You can also learn anger management techniques, or tell your story and get some help on this web site.

 If you are a victim, you also need to take action now!
 Healthy anger and good communication and conflict resolution skills are essential to your healing and recovery.
 Stand up for yourself!
 If you don't, most likely no one will.
 Read about dealing with abusive relationships, and follow every piece of advice you find there.

 Most important of all, believe in yourself and never, ever give up on being the good person you choose to be!
-If you're married, and want things to be better, try this excellent program free for one month--it's a wonderful resource for solving marriage problems and enhancing intimacy at all levels.
+If you're married, and want things to be better, try this excellent program with a 60 day guarantee--it's a wonderful resource for solving marriage problems and enhancing intimacy at all levels.

 How To Stop Verbal Abuse

 We'll approach this from two angles--how to stop being a victim, and how to stop being a perpetrator.

 - One option, of course, is to get away from the abuser.
 If you were able and willing to do that, however, you probably wouldn't be reading this.
 Be aware that getting away from the abuser might just be your best possible solution.
 If it is, and you're not willing to take care of yourself in this way because of lack of self love, you may be suffering from battered person syndrome.

 - Another choice, which may or may not work in your situation is to be clear and assertive with the abuser.
 Saying simply, "This is unacceptable to me.
 You will treat me with respect or I will not stay in this relationship any longer."
 Then of course, you must follow through and leave if things don't change.
 I know this is not easy, but sometimes the straight-forward and simple approach is best--but you've got to mean it!